DustedDonut4378/Norwegian-Core/README.md

 4. Save the final output to CSV and import into Anki.

 TTS:
-- Audio synthesized with Gemini 3.1 Flash TTS.
+- Audio synthesized with Gemini 3.1 Flash TTS using HyperTTS.

 License:
 This deck is based on the Norwegian Kelly list, find it here: https://www.hf.uio.no/iln/english/about/organisation/text-laboratory/services/kelly.html.